Liechtenstein: Geography

+The World Bank did not include Liechtenstein on its list of 50 "small states" by its inclusion criteria.

 Climate

 Despite its alpine location, the prevailing southerly winds temper Liechtenstein's climate.
 Its climate is continental, with cloudy and cold winters, with frequent rain and snowfall.
 Summers are cool to slightly warm, cloudy, and humid.

 The country's climate is relatively mild despite its mountainous location.
 It is strongly influenced by the action of foehn (warm and dry autumn wind), so the vegetation period is prolonged in spring and autumn and temperatures around 15 °C due to the strong foehn are not uncommon even in winter.
 The mountain ranges of Switzerland and the Vorarlberg upstream protect from the cold polar and Atlantic air, creating a typical alpine inland protective layer.
 The principality has orchards with leafy meadows and a long tradition of viticulture.
 Liechtenstein's small land area hardly plays a role in climatic differences, but the vertical division into different altitudes is of great importance, so that significant climatic differences arise.

 In winter the temperature rarely drops below -15 °C, while in summer the average temperatures range between 20 and 28 °C. Annual precipitation measurements amount to an average of about 900 to 1200 mm, in the direct alpine region, however, precipitation is often up to 1900 mm.
 The average duration of sunshine is about 1600 hours per year.